 My tools are very rustic and consist of a round stone and a wooden palette.
 The materials are clay that I find on the banks of rivers or quarries like lagoons, and to paint, I use mineral oxides of volcanic origin.

 7. What are the steps in the construction of your pieces?

 I use 6 different stages or processes, one for each day.
 These are: the initial shaping, smoothing, raising, scraping, painting, and burnishing.

 8. What types of pieces do you create?

 I make utilitarian vessels, pitchers, jars, jugs and figures or special vessels as ornamental or artistic pieces.

 9. What do you value most about practicing this tradition?

 The main value is to keep our tradition alive and our culture alive.

 10. Is there anything else you want to share about your culture or art?

-That culture is the most valuable of our good customs, and art is the maximum expression of freedom and imagination that the artist expresses in his work of art.
+That culture is the most valuable of our good customs, and art is the maximum expression of freedom and imagination that the artist.